Did you know?

 Like other wetland dependant species in New Jersey, the silver-bordered fritillary has been negatively affected from loss of habitat, especially the filling of wetlands.
 The use of insecticides to control mosquitoes and gypsy moths has also contributed to the decline of this species.
 The silver-bordered fritillary is widespread and abundant across much of its range.
 Because New Jersey is located along the southeastern limit of this species range, silver-bordered fritillaries are less common in New Jersey than in many northern states and Canadian provinces.
 Surveys for this species could help identify and protect suitable wetland habitat that would benefit this rare butterfly.

 Text derived from the book, Endangered and Threatened Wildlife of New Jersey.
 2003.
 Originally written by David M. Golden.
 Edited by B.E.
 Beans & L. Niles.
-Edited and updated in 2010 by Ben Wurst.
+Edited and updated in 2010 by Ben Wurst and in 2016 by Mike Davenport.

 Species: B. selene